swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 }
 ```

-If all three of those traits customize test execution behavior, then each of
+If all three of those traits provide a custom scope for tests, then each of them
-them needs to wrap the call to the next one, and the last trait needs to wrap
+needs to wrap the call to the next one, and the last trait needs to wrap the
-the invocation of the test, illustrated by the following:
+invocation of the test, illustrated by the following:

 ```
 TraitA.executeTest {